elastic/apm-pipeline-library/vars/README.md

 * retries: the number of retries.
 Mandatory
 * seconds: the seconds to wait for.
 Optional.
 Default 10.
-* backoff: whether the wait period backs off backoffly after each retry.
+* backoff: whether the wait period backs off after each retry.
 Optional.
 Default false
 * sleepFirst: whether to sleep before running the command.
 Optional.
 Default false

 ## rubygemsLogin